lrf739146825/FBNeo_Shaders/README.md

 # FBNeo_Shaders
 Shader file after adjusting color and brightness.<br>
 It primarily addresses the issue of screen color bias that occurs the first time after setting the filter in 'DirectX9 Alt' mode.<br>
 The 'DirectX9 Alt' mode filter necessitates manual resizing, minimizing, and maximizing of the window to address color issues.
 Additionally, slight alterations in the filter's texture may be noticed.
-The color correction parameters initially used will definitely lead to incorrect colors on the current screen display.<br>
+The color correction parameters initially used will definitely lead to incorrect colors on the current screen display, particularly after any changes in window size.<br>
 To obtain the correct color, you need to reset the settings to the 'DirectX9 Alt' mode.
 (Video -> Select Blitter -> DirectX9 Alt)<br>
 At lower resolutions, 'CRT Aperture' and 'CRT CGWG Fast' filters exhibit noticeable uneven streaks, potentially due to a mismatch between the filter's algorithm and the image size.
 In contrast, the 'CRT CGA' filter does not have such a prominent issue.
 <hr>